chidiwilliams/flatbson/README.md

 # flatbson

-flatbson recursively flattens a Go struct by its BSON tags.
+flatbson recursively flattens a Go struct using its BSON tags.

 See [Godoc](https://pkg.go.dev/mod/github.com/chidiwilliams/flatbson) for full documentation.